ZicronDisc/Create-An-American-Flag/README.md

 # Create-An-American-Flag
-This is a simple program that allows you to create a file and read it with the American flag printed.
+This is a simple program that allows you to create a file and read it with the American flag printed and included.